 Structural design and construction monitoring of low and medium rise structures.

 PRACTICE FIELD

-Engineering practice fields are loosely defined terms used to indicate the nature of engineering work carried out by engineers in a certain field.
-See Appendix 2 for practice field descriptions.
+Engineering practice fields are more broadly defined terms and are used as an indication of the nature of engineering work carried out by engineers in a certain field.